tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/texteditors.md

 <img src = "../images/viminterface.png" width="400">
 <figcaption> Vim interface </figcaption>
 </p>
-{{% /tip %}}

 While Emacs and Vim are quite similar in goal of use, there are some differences worth mentioning:

-- **Vim** is more lightweight and faster than Emacs.
+- *Vim* is more lightweight and faster than Emacs.
 For instance, Vim minimizes the number of keystrokes that a user has to press.
 Emacs, on the contrary, involves pressing several keys simultaneously to enable a shortcut for a single function.

-- While both Emacs and Vim offer extensive customization options, **Emacs** stands out.
+- While both Emacs and Vim offer extensive customization options, *Emacs* stands out.
 Through Emacs Lisp, it provides users with the ability to modify almost every aspect of the editor's behavior and appearance.

-- **Emacs** is simpler to learn compared to Vim, because it provides a more natural interface.
+- *Emacs* is simpler to learn compared to Vim, because it provides a more natural interface.
 Vim has different editing modes, which could be unintuitive for beginners.

 {{% tip %}}
 Vim has two different editing modes: